LucianoXu/Rem/README.md

 ## User Interface
-`Rem` is a terminal program with a graphic user interface.
+`QRefine` is a terminal program with a graphic user interface.
 The interface of the editor is divided into several areas:

 - **Code Area**: the code area is separated into two parts.
-The top half contains the code executed by `Rem`, and the bottom half is the input area for subsequent codes.
+The top half contains the code executed by `QRefine`, and the bottom half is the input area for subsequent codes.
 Click and select the processed command, and other areas will display the information at that frame.

-- **Refinement Goals**: when `Rem` enters refinement mode, the goals of program prescriptions to fulfill will be displayed here.
+- **Refinement Goals**: when `QRefine` enters refinement mode, the goals of program prescriptions to fulfill will be displayed here.

 - **Info Log**: a logging of operations and information output.